 Are you ready for our annual programming posts series?
 We’ve just kicked it off!
 Before we go on, though, we thought you might want to explore some perspectives on presenting different types of programming.
-These perspectives were first published last year, but we think they’re still very relevant.
+These perspectives were first published several years ago, but we think they’re still very relevant.

-Presenting a Paper by Hallie Tibbetts, one of this year’s programming coordinators
+Presenting a Paper by Hallie Tibbetts, one of Sirens’s past programming coordinators

 Presenting a Roundtable Discussion by Sarah Benoot, a longtime staff member

 Presenting a Workshop or Afternoon Class by Manda Lewis, a longtime staff member

 We’ll be offering other perspectives in the coming weeks.
 In the meantime, we hope you’ll put together a programming proposal.